-My path into machine learning began in scientific research.
-I studied physics at the University of The Andes, completed a master's in Complex Systems Modeling, and earned a PhD in Physics Applied to Medicine and Biology at the University of Sao Paulo.
+Today my work centers on AI engineering, data science, and machine learning systems.
+That path began in scientific research: I studied physics at the University of The Andes, completed a master's in Complex Systems Modeling, and earned a PhD in Physics Applied to Medicine and Biology at the University of Sao Paulo before moving into applied AI and ML systems work.

-Professionally, I have built ETL and NLP pipelines for clinical data at Carta Healthcare, standardizing heterogeneous sources into HL7- and FHIR-compliant formats and integrating LLM-assisted extraction into registry workflows.
-I also teach at TripleTen, where I mentor learners through forecasting, classification, NLP, time series, and LLM projects with an emphasis on production-minded thinking.
+At Carta Healthcare, I built ETL and NLP pipelines for clinical data, standardizing heterogeneous sources into HL7- and FHIR-compliant formats and integrating LLM-assisted extraction into registry workflows.

 I am especially interested in work that sits between research depth and practical execution: machine learning systems, applied AI workflows, and technical communication that makes complex ideas genuinely usable.